Dedicated Georgia Attorneys

 In the State of Georgia, most marriages begin with high expectations, these often fall short and couples feel that their only remaining option is to get a divorce.
 Because this decision is never easy, you need someone on your side who can walk with you throughout this process.

 You need a Douglas County divorce lawyer who understands Georgia State Divorce Laws and how each county (Fulon, Douglas, and other Georgia Metro counties).
-We believe the Howard and Arca Attorneys at Law can help.
+We believe the Howard Law Group can help.
 With over a decade of experience, and being a former prosecutor, we understand the process of a divorce.

 A skilled Dallas divorce attorney responsive to your needs can make all the difference.
 Our firm is here to listen, to mitigate the effects of the divorce process, and to bring you through one of life's most challenging periods.
 Simultaneously, we are experienced, hard-fighting litigators experienced in West Georgia family law courts.
 When needed, we will pursue justice in the courtroom to ensure your rights are protected.